IlliaTsar/Autopilot/README.md

 # Autopilot
 Remote car control system based on linear servos and a stepper motor.
 The control is performed using the EPS32-WROOM and the auxiliary MCU ATmega328P.
+It has a connection for 3 laser distance sensors.
+DM556 stepper motor driver which is controlled by a separate ESP32 WROOM core.
+The Atmega328P is responsible for controlling the linear servos, which receives commands via UART from the ESP32.